Ella22011/WebDevelopment24/README.md

 ### Ella
 - Created github repository for the team
--Created Homepage (index) and About us page
+- Created Homepage (index) and About us page

 ### Jemina